 We offer two ways for you to participate in an inspiring and rejuvenating Power of Moms Retreat:

-- You can come as an attendee to a Retreat that The Power of Moms or some of our certified Trainers have organized.
+- You can come as an attendee to a Retreat that Power of Moms or some of our certified Trainers have organized.
 If there’s a Retreat planned for a location near you, this is the easiest way to participate in a Retreat.
-The price to attend a two-day Retreat usually ranges from $250-$400 for the weekend (includes training, lodging and meals but not transportation) and for a one-day Retreat, the price ranges from $100 – 200.
+The price to attend a two-day Retreat usually ranges from $300-$600 for the weekend (includes training, lodging and meals but not transportation) and for a one-day Retreat, the price ranges from $90 – 150.
 To learn about any currently planned Retreats, please ensure that you are registered on our site and we’ll send you notice of all upcoming events.

 Here’s how it works to create a Retreat in your area:

-While we’re certainly not in this for the money (we’re making big-time negative salaries so far), we do need to cover the costs of running our organization and ensure that our Power of Moms Trainers are compensated for all the time, money and effort it takes to prepare for a Retreat, pay for child care for their kids for a day or two, cover travel expenses and actually present the Retreat.
+While we’re certainly not in this for the money (we may have made about 25 cents an hour so far for our work!), we do need to cover the costs of running our organization and ensure that our Power of Moms Trainers are compensated for all the time, money and effort it takes to prepare for a Retreat, pay for child care for their kids for a day or two, cover travel expenses and actually present the Retreat.

 - The variable expenses include food and lodging for Retreat attendees.
 In many cases, Retreat Organizers are able to secure use of someone’s second home or cabin for their Retreat.
 In this case, lodging can be free (or almost free – they usually pay for cleaning expenses or offer a gift to the owner).
 In other cases, a Retreat Organizer has her husband and kids take their own little vacation at a relative’s home or motel and uses her own home as the Retreat location.
 Sometimes a Retreat Organizer finds a great deal or a hotel or resort.
 There are many options.
 Food can be quite inexpensive if the Retreat takes place at a home or facility with a kitchen.
-The Retreat Manual offers easy delicious tried-and-true recipes and shopping lists to help make food simple, inexpensive and very good.
-Usually a Retreat Organizer has some of the Retreat attendees help her with food and logistics (suggested simple ways to divide up the work are offered in the Retreat Manual).
+Usually a Retreat Organizer has some of the Retreat attendees help her with food and logistics (suggested simple ways to divide up the work are offered in our Retreat Materials).

 YES.
 Click here to learn all about our Trainer Program.